-Our toll system development contract with Brisa includes provisions covering a minimum one-month training period and a minimum 60-month support period, which overlapped the training period, during which we will pay Brisa monthly payments totaling \$937,409.
-Such monthly support payments began in July 2017; accordingly, \$187,482 of toll system support was included in both 2020 and 2019 professional fees.
-At December 31, 2020 and 2019, our outstanding commitments related to the toll system development contract totaled \$281,222 and \$468,704, respectively.
+Our toll system development contract with Brisa includes provisions covering a minimum one-month training period and a minimum 60-month support period, which overlapped the training period.
+The 60 monthly payments to be paid to Brisa during the training/support period total \$937,409.
+Such monthly support payments began in July 2017; accordingly, \$187,482 of toll system support was included in professional fees in years 2021, 2020 and 2019.
+At December 31, 2021 and 2020, our outstanding commitments related to the toll system development contract totaled \$93,740 and \$281,222, respectively.